 me too =( i have the same problem! from a 32B to 32C/D. Please help. anyone..
 I feel that guys always check out my assets rather than my personality.

-Sometimes I wish that i was a cup a. =(posted almost 5 years ago
+Sometimes I wish that i was a cup a. =(posted over 5 years ago

 I hope I can help a bit with this… I wear an australian 12D (or thereabouts.. i should get properly sized :S ) which i think is 34D in US sizes.
 My bottom half is Aus size 10, thats about… 6 in us??